Best AI SEO Tools in 2026: 14 Picks Grouped by the Job They Do

 Writesonic

-Pros: real free tier to test; writing plus AI-visibility features together; reasonable entry price.
-Cons: jack-of-several-trades; neither its writing nor its tracking is the single best in its lane.
-Good for solo operators consolidating tools; less compelling if you want best-in-class at each job.
+Pros: real free tier to test; writing plus genuine AI-visibility tracking together; broad engine coverage.
+Cons: the real GEO features sit behind higher-priced tiers now, so it's no longer a cheap two-in-one; jack-of-several-trades, neither its writing nor its tracking is the single best in its lane.
+Good for operators consolidating writing and visibility; less compelling if you want best-in-class at each job, or a cheap entry point.

 Category 3: AI keyword research and clustering